 - Sea stars (faux or real)

-- Any beachy accessories than make you smile
+- Any beach-themed accessories than make you smile

-How to make an easy summer centerpiece in summer beach decor style.
+How to make an easy summer centerpiece in coastal decor style

 - Group bottles on tray